 Glazed Mocha Donuts are easy and made from pantry ingredients: flour, cocoa, baking powder, baking soda and espresso powder.
-If you don’t have espresso powder, you can leave it out, or add in some coffee from your morning java and just use less milk.
+If you don’t have espresso powder, you can leave it out, or add in some coffee that is leftover from your morning pot and just use less milk.

 Mix together milk, eggs, brown sugar and vanilla (I was out of vanilla, but they still tasted fine).

 The batter for the donuts is like a thick cake batter.
 It mixes together in a bowl with a wooden spoon very easily.

 My son took one bite and told me they tasted exactly like a Tim Bit.
 But better!

 The flavour and texture of homemade donuts is so much better than store bought.
 These Mocha Glazed Donuts are dense and cake-like with a lovely crumb.
 And the size is perfect – I could eat just one with a tea or coffee and feel completely satisfied.
 These days, homemade is the best service around.